Homeless - Or Fear You May Be In The Future?

 Our office hours are 9.30am - 4.30pm.

-Each case is different and during your interview with a Homeless Prevention Officer you will be asked for information on your personal circumstances and current housing situation, this is to enable the officer to explore all the options available to prevent homelessness.
+Everybody’s circumstances are different and during your interview a Housing Options Officers will have to ask for information on your personal circumstances and current housing situation.
+This is to enable the officer to explore all the options available to prevent homelessness and to find out if you are:

 - Eligible for Help